PowerMizzou - Tigers add Campbell forward Jesus Carralero

 Tigers add Campbell forward Jesus Carralero

 Dennis Gates dipped back into the transfer portal on Sunday with a surprise.
 Campbell forward Jesus Carralero has committed to the Tigers, a source confirmed to PowerMizzou.com.
-Eric Bossi of 247Sports first reported the news.
+Carralero has now shared the news on his Instagram account.

 Over three-plus seasons at Campbell, the 6-foot-8 Carralero has averaged 7.5 points and 3.9 rebounds per game.
 He was averaging 10.6 points and 5.2 boards through five games this season before his year was cut short by a wrist injury.